weatherlink/v2-api/_pages/authentication.md

 * We will use the fictitious Station ID `72443`.
 * We will use the fictitious API Key `987654321`.
 * We will use the fictitious API Secret `ABC123`.
-* We will use the Unix timestamp `1558729481` as the API Request Timestamp.
+* We will use the Unix timestamp `1562176956` as the API Request Timestamp.
 * We will query for historic data from the day 2019-07-01 in the America/Los_Angeles timezone.
+  * This will result in a starting Unix timestamp of `1561964400`
+  * And an ending Unix timestamp of `1562050800`

-  * This will result in a time range query for data with timestamps greater than 2019-07-01 00:00:00 and less than or equal to 2019-07-02 00:00:00
+In this example we are querying for data with timestamps greater than 2019-07-01 00:00:00 America/Los_Angeles and less than or equal to 2019-07-02 00:00:00 America/Los_Angeles.
+This is due to the fact that data record timestamps represent the end of the data record's recording time interval.
+Therefore the record with the 2019-07-01 00:00:00 America/Los_Angeles timestamp is actually the last data record from 2019-06-30 America/Los_Angeles.

 ### Step 1